 With florals everywhere, it’s natural to wonder how much wedding flowers cost.
-What’s the average price?
+What’s the average cost of wedding flowers?
 How much should you be spending on flowers?
 Are there ways to cut costs on flowers?

 Average Cost of Wedding Flowers

 The average cost of wedding flowers varies according to several factors.
 The types of flowers you’re choosing for bouquets, centerpieces, and decor will affect how much you spend on flowers as well as what season it is.

 Typically, you should set aside around 8-10% of your total budget for your flower budget.
 According to Wedding Wire, couples usually spend anywhere from $700 to $2,500 on flowers for their wedding.
-This price includes a wide range of items, from bouquets to decorations at the reception.
+This average price includes a wide range of items, from bouquets to decorations at the reception.

-Average Cost of Bridal Bouquet
+Average Cost of a Bridal Bouquet

-For many, this price sounds outrageous, but this isn’t the price for a typical bridal arrangement.
-Simple yet beautiful bouquets cost $150, according to Thumbtack.
+For many, this price sounds outrageous, but this isn’t the typical price point for a bridal arrangement.
+Simple yet beautiful bouquets can cost around $150.
 To lower prices, consider choosing your favorite wedding flower and surrounding it with cheaper blooms and fillers.

-Cost of Bridesmaid Bouquet
+Cost of Bridesmaid Bouquets

 While Thumbtack puts a bridesmaid’s bouquet between $40 to $60, Wedding Wire’s estimate is a little higher at $75.
-Bridesmaids’ bouquets are a lot less expensive than a bridal bouquet, but you’ll need to buy several of these bouquets.
+Bridesmaid bouquets are a lot less expensive than a bridal bouquet, but you’ll need to buy several of these bouquets.

-If the price for bridesmaids’ bouquets becomes too expensive, keep their bouquets more simple.
+If the price for bridesmaid bouquets becomes too expensive, keep their bouquets more simple.
 To do this, make greenery more prominent in your bridesmaids’ bouquets or stick with more affordable flowers like carnations.